Are you an international student?

 Semester one and two

-UniReady is a one-semester program (13 weeks, plus orientation and exam week) offered at the Bentley campus in first semester and fully online in both first and second semester.
-This means that in first semester you can do some units online and some units in a class on campus, or all your classes at Bentley or all your units online.
-In second semester UniReady does not have on-campus classes, but is available fully online for maximum convenience.
+UniReady is a one-semester program (13 weeks, plus orientation and exam week) offered in first and second semester, either at the Bentley campus or fully online.
+This means that in first and second semester you can do some units online and some units in a class on campus, or all your classes at Bentley or all your units online.

 UniReady Summer Program

-UniReady Summer is a five week intensive program offered at the Bentley campus during the summer break.
-It can help you gain entry into your chosen course in time for Semester 1, 2014.
+UniReady Summer is a free five week intensive program offered at the Bentley campus during the summer break.
+It can help you gain entry into your chosen course in time for first semester.